 Topic #1: Reading In and Cleaning Data (30 minutes)

-After an initial setup, we will bring in data from flat files, excel spreadsheets, and remote SQL databases.
-Once data have been read into R, we will outline common issues with data entry and formatting as well as the simple (and sometimes esoteric) ways to remedy them in R. From there we will introduce piping (a useful functional coding practice), as well as the simpler ways of filtering rows, selecting columns, renaming, and creating variables from within the extremely popular dplyr package.
+After an initial setup, we will demonstrate how to import data into R from flat files, Excel spreadsheets, and remote SQL databases.
+Once data have been read into R, we will outline common issues with data entry and formatting as well as the simple (and sometimes esoteric) ways to remedy them in R. From there we will introduce piping (a useful functional coding practice) to quickly and expressively apply the extremely popular dplyr (Wickham, …) package to filtering rows of the data, selecting columns, renaming variables, and creating variables from preexisting variables (such as standardization or sten scoring).

 Topic #2: Data Manipulation (20 minutes)

-Once our foundational skills have been established, we will move onto the more advanced topics of reshaping data frames and joining different datasets by common attribute.
+Once foundational skills have been established, we will move onto the more advanced topics of reshaping data frames and joining different datasets by common variables.
 In particular we will focus on the differences between long and wide data as well as the key differences between the most common join operations.
 By the end of this section, participants will have been exposed to the core skills required for data wrangling.

 Topic #3: Getting insights (20 minutes)

-Finally, we will show participants how to quickly and effectively gain insights from their data by combining the previously covered skills with grouping and summarizing operations allowing for the rapid creation of complex, fine grained summary tables.
+Finally, we will show participants how to quickly and effectively gain insights from their data by grouping cleaned data on categorical variables, like SES or country, and summarizing measured variables, such as test scores or simple tabulations, within each of the groups.
+By grouping on required variables, summarizing within groups, and reshaping data into various formats, one can easily construct complex, fine grained summary tables.
 Additionally, we will show participants how to pipe their summarized data into ggplot2, a package that while having a reputation for being difficult, becomes significantly easier when data are formatted a specific way.

-Topic #4: Wrapup (10 minutes)
+Topic #4: Wrap-up (10 minutes)

 The presenter will try to leave a 10 minute buffer at the end of the session.
 This 10 minute buffer will be used to answer audience questions and help with technical problems.
 The presenters will point participants to sections in the syntax script that could serve as good starting points for further self-study.
-By the end of this section, users should be more efficient throughout the process of reading in data through exploratory data analysis and descriptive statistical analysis.
-The transferable skills learned here should translate into time savings and reduced stress when beginning an R project.
+By the end of this section, users should be more confident when importing data, exploring data, and constructing descriptive results.
+Skills learned should reduce the time spent beginning R projects, result in more efficient and cleaner code, and into time savings and lesson R-induced stress.

 Learning Objectives